waldinhu/waldinhu/README.md

-- 👋 Hi, I’m @waldo, congrets you found me!
+- 👋 Hi, I’m Waldo, congrets you found me!
 - 👀 I’m interested in everything about computers, phisics chemestry, history and so on... (the real nerd🤓)
 - 🌱 I’m currently learning JavaScript, HTML 5, pyton, database modeling, and just starting learnig about hardware
 - 💞️ I’m looking to collaborate on any projects that canbring me job experience and/or help me learning more about coding, modelling, etc.